 When the people are coming together – forming a one world government of sorts?
 It’s the story of the Tower of Babel.
 God saw this, either came down as a cloud, angel of the Lord or preincarnate Jesus (choose one), and jumbled it all up.
 Why?
 Well, the people were wicked.
 Pretty much all of them.
-We know this because earlier in Genesis, Noah is tapped to build the Ark since he was the only righteous man around.
-That didn’t stick, but it was a message.
+We know this because later in Genesis, Noah is tapped to build the Ark since he was the only righteous man around.
 But, back to Babel…

 Since the people were wicked, idolatrous heathens worshiping themselves at this point (and maybe a false god or two), God wasn’t about to have them come together as one powerful force to ruin the path He had set into motion for the birth of Jesus years later.
 Things were already set into motion since Adam to lay the groundwork for the Son to come and reconcile mankind, and all the heavenly host may have known about it.
 One did for sure: Lucifer.
 He could very well have been behind Nimrod and his people trying to obtain an evil kind of divinity.
 God wasn’t gonna let this happen.
 He divided their languages.